Actindo-AG/Documentation/RetailSuiteAccounting/Integration/09_ManageFollowOnPostings.md

 You can delete a follow-on posting, for example if it is no longer applicable.

- > [Info] If a date is displayed in the *Active from* column, it means that the cost center is currently being used and, therefore, cannot be deleted.

 #### Prerequisites

 - A fiscal year has been selected, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
-- a follow-on posting has been created, see [Create a follow-on posting](#create-a-cost-center).
+- A follow-on posting has been created, see [Create a follow-on posting](#create-a-follow-on-posting).

 #### Procedure

-*Accounting > Settings > Tab COST ACCOUNTING > Drop-down option Cost1 - Cost center*
+*Accounting > Settings > Tab FOLLOW-ON POSTINGS*

-1. Click the *Cost accounting* left and middle drop-down lists and select the desired fiscal year and posting period.

-2. Select the cost center to be deleted in the list.
+1. Select the follow-on posting to be deleted.
-The cost center details are displayed in the input fields.
+The follow-on posting details are displayed in the input fields.

-  > [Note] Be aware that the cost center will be deleted permanently.
+  > [Note] Be aware that the follow-on posting will be deleted permanently.

-3. Click the [DELETE] button.
+2. Click the [DELETE] button.
-A small pop-up window confirms that the cost center has been deleted.
-The deleted cost center is no longer displayed in the list.
+A small pop-up window confirms that the follow-on posting has been deleted.
+The deleted follow-on posting is no longer displayed in the list.

   ![Deleted](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Deleted.png "[Deleted]")